Corporate Bankruptcy: What Every Investor Should Know

-- If applicable, a notice regarding the hearing date and deadline for filing objections to the plan
+- A notice regarding the hearing date and deadline for filing objections to the plan (if applicable)

-Even stockholders who do not vote are entitled to a summary of the disclosure statement and information about filing objections to the plan.
+Even stockholders who do not vote are entitled to:

-But the company is not required to notify stockholders of the Chapter 7 filing, since they generally are not entitled to a payback if the shares have lost their value.
-If creditors are paid in full, which is rare, stockholders will be given the opportunity to file claims.
+A company is not required to notify stockholders of the Chapter 7 filing.
+This is because they generally are not entitled to pay back if the shares have lost their value.
+If creditors are paid in full (which is rare), stockholders will be allowed to file claims.

 Is My Stock or Bond Worthless After a Chapter 7 Filing?